 It's probably destined for headphone users as for speakers the most important correction is room.

-Congrats, this is insane value in the scheme of current audio affairs, and functionality and technically wise, leaps and bounds ahead of 99,8% of hifi DACs.
+This is great value in the scheme of current audio affairs, functionality and technically wise leaps and bounds ahead of 99,8% of hifi DACs.

-USB and one settingbfor both channels is better than nothing, but PEQ, to be really usefull has to be available separately to each channel, to all inputs, as most of us want to use at least two sources and be able to extract the best sound quality for all...and, have different PEQ memory settings for each input, desirably a couple for each, like, just for TV I may have a setting for speech, (news and series) and different ones for movies or concerts..
+Many of us have their speakers in slightly different acoustic environments ( like me, where my left speaker is closer to a side wall than the right one ), and most of us want to use at least two sources, and want the best sound quality for all.
+We also need to have different PEQ memory settings for each input, desirably a couple for each, like, just for TV I may have a setting for speech, (news and series) and different ones for movies or concerts..

-However, everybody is shouting rightly so, "We want PEQ", but EQ is not in my opinion the only thing you need on a DAC ( I will leave DRC out here..),
+Now, everybody is shouting rightly so, "We want PEQ!", but EQ is not in my opinion the only thing you need on a DAC ( I will leave DRC out here..),

-You absolutely need variable, adjustable loudness baked in, if you don't listen at the same volume every time....
+You absolutely need volume corrected variable, adjustable loudness baked in, if you don't listen at the same volume every time....

-The one thing no one else other than RME to my knowledge has come up with, is a completely variable, user programable and tunable Loudness feature like the
+The one thing no one else other than RME to my knowledge has come up with, is a completely user programable and tunable Loudness feature like their

 ADI Dacs.
-It lets you program how much of it, and the tapering down of the effect and at volume the compensantion finishes, wich is essencial for it to work correctly and give you its benefits.
+It lets you program how much of it, the tapering down of the effect as volume goes up, and at volume the compensantion is maximum and when it finishes, wich is essencial for it to work correctly with different source, program and amp and loudspeakers gains, and give you its benefits.

-Plus, not just some, but All speakers and rooms benefit, wether lousy or those already with actual textbook in-room response, because this effect is always present and only has to do withthe actual listening volume spl (see Fletcher-Munsoon curves).
+Plus, not just some, but All speakers and rooms benefit, wether lousy or those already with actual textbook in-room response, because this psicoacoustic volume dependent frequency perception effect is always present and only has to do withthe actual listening volume spl (see Fletcher-Munsoon curves).

 This feature single-handledly secured an immovable status of the RME as the center piece of my system,as for now I can't get that anywhere, not in DACs, Roon, Streamers EQ or DRC software that I know of.